 from all over Ireland to attend.
 Relatives of those recently

 deceased take part in the memorial, each receive a candle with

 their loved ones name on it, which they take home afterwards.

-of no religion.
+no religion.
 It is not a fund-raiser or a charity event.
+While

-While there are costs involved, these are kept to a minimum
+there are costs involved, these are kept to a minimum and are

-committee also increased its membership with Anne Marie Marshall,
+increased its membership with Anne Marie Marshall, Kieran Brennan,

 Everyone is welcome to join with us in remembering the people